-When I refer patients to this Burns book, I have them read only the first third of the book.
-In that first part of the book, David Burns describes in detail how cognitive behavioral therapy works.
+His book is a wonderful book, but I have them initially read only the first third of the book to get started in the “three-column technique.”
 He outlines ten “errors in thinking.”
-They are excellent and cover the range of negative thinking.
+They cover the range of cognitive distortions.
+We all use them a lot, as that is how we were raised.
 Some of the categories he describes are:

 - “Should” thinking

 - Emphasizing the negative

 In the first column you write down your “ANT”.
 That stands for “automatic negative thought.
 This step represents the first step of stimulating neuroplasticity, which is increasing the awareness of the disruptive thought.

 Then you write down the “error in thinking” that the thought represents in the second column.
 As you categorize the thought and understand the effect it has on your peace of mind, it separates you from it.

 In the third column you write down the more rational thought.
 The more specific you are the better.
 This is the phase of burning a new circuit.